MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Not all clients currently support unified labels.
 Make sure that you have [supported clients](#mip-clients) and be prepared for administration in both the Azure portal (for clients that don't support unified labels) and the Security & Compliance Center (for client that do support unified labels).

-- If you are in the middle of defining and configuring the labels that you want to use, we recommend that you complete this by using the Azure portal, and then migrate the labels.
+- If you are in the middle of defining and configuring the labels that you want to use, we recommend that you complete this process by using the Azure portal, and then migrate the labels.
 This strategy avoids duplicating labels during the migration process, that will then need to be edited in the Security & Compliance Center.

-- All the configuration of a label is migrated, except for conditions and protection settings that use HYOK protection.
+- All the configuration of a label is migrated, except for conditions and protection settings that use [HYOK protection](configure-adrms-restrictions.md).
 Policies, including policy settings and who has access to them (scoped policies) are not migrated.
 For the changes that are not migrated, you will need to configure the relevant options in the Security & Compliance Center after the labels are migrated.

     For a more consistent user experience, we recommend you publish the same labels in the same scopes in the Security & Compliance Center.